 Instructions

-- Toss the pumpkin and onion pieces gently in a bowl with the olive oil, a good pinch of salt and a few cracks of black pepper.
+- Put the butternut and onion pieces on a baking sheet lined with parchment paper and drizzle over the olive oil.
+Sprinkle over a good pinch of salt and pepper.

-- Arrange the pumpkin and onion pieces on a baking tray lined with baking paper and roast in the oven for 40 - 50 mins until lightly charred (see the pictures above).
+- Roast in the oven for 40 - 50 mins until lightly charred (see the pictures above).

 - You might need to take the onion pieces out earlier so watch them closely.

-- Pureé with a stick blender or in a food processor with ½ cup water.
-You should have about a cup.
+- Pureé with a stick blender or in a food processor with 1 cup water.

 - Cook your pasta in a pot of well salted boiling water.
-Reserve 1 or 2 cups of pasta water before draining.
+Reserve 1 cup of pasta water before draining.

-- Melt the butter over medium heat and add the sage leaves if using.
+- Melt the butter over medium heat and when just sizzling add the sage leaves.

 - Cook, swirling the pan so the butter browns evenly.
 Remove the sage leaves when crisp and the butter is lightly browned.